 The Columbia County Department of Health has released its numbers for today.
-Since yesterday, there have been three new cases of COVID-19.
-The number of active cases being reported today is four fewer than yesterday, from which it can be inferred that seven more county residents are now considered to be recovering from the virus.
-There are six fewer county residents in mandatory quarantine today than yesterday, but the number hospitalized with the virus remains the same.
-No one is in the ICU, and there has not been a death from COVID-19 in Columbia County since Tuesday, May 4.
+Since Saturday, there have been 63 new cases of COVID-19.
+The number of active cases being reported today is 43 fewer than on Saturday, from which it can be inferred that, since Saturday, 106 county residents have recovered from the virus.
+There is one more county resident in mandatory quarantine today than on Saturday, 8 more are hospitalized, and 1 more is in the ICU.
+There has not been a death from COVID-19 in Columbia County since Monday, December 13.

-A year ago today, the CCDOH reported no new cases of COVID-19 but one death from the virus.
-The total number of cases was 353, and the number of active cases was 188.
-There were 156 county residents in mandatory quarantine, 18 were hospitalized, and 1 was in the ICU.
-The total number of deaths attributed to COVID-19 at this time last year was 29.
+A year ago today, the CCDOH reported 19 new cases of COVID-19.
+The total number of cases was 1,313, and the number of active cases was 110.
+There were 521 county residents in mandatory quarantine, 8 were hospitalized, and 0 were in the ICU.
+The total number of deaths attributed to COVID-19 at this time last year was 48.